CrossBreezeNL/PowerDeComposer/PowerShell/readme.md

 - [pdc/pdc_config_ldm.xml](./pdc/pdc_config_ldm.xml) - LDM (logical data model) decompose configuration
 - [pdc/pdc_config_sws.xml](./pdc/pdc_config_sws.xml) - SWS (workspace) decompose configuration
 - [pdc/pdc_config_xem.xml](./pdc/pdc_config_xem.xml) - XEM (extension) decompose configuration

-## Quick start

-When you want to simply use all the scripts here, follow these steps:

-1. Copy the whole contents of the 'PowerShell' folder into the location where you want to manage your PowerDesigner models.
-1. Create a folder 'composed' (next to the 'pdc' folder).
-1. Create/move all your PowerDesigner models into the composed folder.
-1. Copy the latest PowerDeComposer jar file into the 'pdc' folder.
-1. Execute the 'decompose_all.ps1' PowerShell script to decompose all models in the composed folder.

-If for example the folder where you want to store you models is called 'models' and we have a ExampleSource.ldm model in a SourceSystems folder, the folder structure will be as follows:

-- models
-   - composed
-      - SourceSystems
-         - ExampleSource.ldm
-   - decomposed
-      - SourceSystems
-         - ExampleSource
-            - Entities
-               - ...
-            - ...
-            - ExampleSource.ldm
-   - pdc
-      - decompose.ps1
-      - pdc_config_ldm.xml
-      - pdc_config_sws.xml
-      - pdc_config_xem.xml
-      - PowerDeComposer.jar
-      - PowerDeComposer.psm1
-   - compose_all.ps1
-   - decompose_all.ps1